 “What’s on your mind, Elisha?”
-Noman raised his eyes once more to the Prefect’s face as another block migrated swiftly and safely to the top of the pile.
+Noman raised his eyes once more to the Prefect’s as another block migrated swiftly and safely to the top of the pile.

 Elisha gave a petulant grunt.
 “I honestly don’t know what’s freakier, Nome—your all-but-godlike mastery of telekinesis, or your ability to see through my clown paint.”